Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 more SOFT

-This task tests the ability to evaluate speech in terms of compliance with basic morphological norms of the Russian literary language.
-The most common errors in the formation of the form:
+This task tests the ability to evaluate speech in terms of compliance basic morphological norms of the Russian literary language.
+The most common mistakes made in form formation are:

 1) comparative and superlative degrees of adjectives;